 In the 1950s and 1960s agricultural producers used pesticides that were chemically and environmentally different from the current use pesticides.
 DDT and Toxaphene have decades long half-lives as opposed to the days or weeks long half-lives of current use pesticides.
 One reason for the drastically reduced half-lives of current use pesticides is that today's competitive pesticide market is encouraging production of more "natural" and "environmentally friendly" pesticides.
 In essence, environmental effects of legacy pesticides are much different from those of current use pesticides and require different evaluations.
 Even after 25 years of little or no use, DDT metabolites are still being found in the environment.
-DDT contamination has been shown to weaken egg shells of certain avian species, such as eagles and pelicans, which can severely impact reproduction rates.

 The use of DDT was prohibited in the United States in 1973, and Toxaphene was banned in 1982.
 Production of both has ceased in the United States.
-Unfortunately, degraded metabolites of the parent compound are still present in the Yazoo River Basin.
+Unfortunately, degraded metabolites of the parent compound are still present in the environment.
 Elevated levels have been found in several fish species, and sediment tests show that the legacy pesticides are still present in the fields and streams.
-Due to concern about the carcinogenic impact of these pollutants, MDEQ issued a basin-wide fish consumption advisory for 4 species of fish.
 The good news is that the pesticide levels found in fish are going down.
 The purpose of this TMDL document is to promote further reduction of the levels found in the aquatic species by promoting best management practices that keep the sediment (and the pesticides) on the fields and out of the streams.